 The JewV’Nation Fellowship has been proudly funded and sustained by grants from the Leichtag Foundation, the Genesis Philanthropy Group, a URJ donor in collaboration with the Jewish Funders Network, the Jews of Color Field Building Initiative, and anonymous donors.
 This specific cohort is made possible by a generous grant by an anonymous donor.

-If you’re a Reform Jew who’s passionate about diversity, equity, and inclusion, we encourage you to learn more about the JewV’Nation Fellowship and apply today.
+If you’re a Reform Jew who’s passionate about diversity, equity, and inclusion, we encourage you to learn more about the JewV’Nation Fellowship.
 Jews of Color, LGBTQIA+ identifying Jews, Jews with disabilities, and Jews from other marginalized backgrounds are encouraged to apply.